consilience/api-rate-monitor/README.md

 ```

 That is a naive approach, and assumes a process can simply sleep
-for up to 60 seconds without database connections dropping etc.
+for an extended time without database and other connections dropping,
-but it is just a simple example.
+but serves as a simple example.

 Another strategy could be to spread the requests more evenly, with a minimum
 time between each, and keep adjusting the sleep delay to hover around a half